ke0ff/PgmXtal/README.md

 Schematics and other hardware details will be added to the HW subfolder when they become available.

-CHSEL currently is just sampled on power-up.
-The SW puts the part to sleep after the si598 is intiialized.
+The SW puts the part to sleep after the si598 is intialized.
+CHSEL now initiates wake from sleep so that a reset is not needed to induce a channel change.
-The plan is to make CHSEL edge sensitive to allow the part to act on channel selection changes without requiring a power cycle or reset.

 <i>Note: A 3.3V TVS on the 3.3V power connection is highly recommended to protect the oscillator and MCU from power transients.</i>